fgm/rabbitmq/README.md

           $settings['queue_service_{queue_name}'] = 'queue.rabbitmq';
           $settings['queue_reliable_service_{queue_name}'] = 'queue.rabbitmq';

 Customization
 -------------

 Modules may override queue or exchange defaults built in a custom module by implementing `config/install//rabbitmq.config.yml`.
-See `src/Queue/QueueBase.php` for details.
+See `src/Queue/QueueBase.php` and `src/Tests/RabbitMqTestBase::setUp()` for details.

 SSL
 -------

-it's similar to the normal one but you need to add 2 extra array This is an example of how should looks like the `settings.php`:
+It is similar to the normal one, but you need to add 2 extra arrays.

+This is an example of how `settings.php` should looks like :

 ```
 $settings['rabbitmq_credentials'] = [
   'host' => 'host',